-IBM will distribute to its stockholders, as a pro rata dividend, shares of our common stock for every shares of IBM common stock outstanding as of the Distribution. shares of our common stock outstanding as of , 2021, the Record Date
+IBM will distribute to its stockholders, as a pro rata dividend, for everyshares of IBM common stock outstanding as of of the Distribution.shares of our common stock , 2021, the Record Date

 Prior to the Distribution, IBM will deliver all of the issued and outstanding shares of our common stock to the distribution agent. will serve as distribution agent in connection with the Distribution and as transfer agent and registrar for our common stock.